 Glass bottles, paper and plastic are to be separated from the regular household waste and placed in the assigned containers.
 All accommodation areas have some sort of waste separation in order to minimize the negative effect on the environment.

 For instructions about how to sort your garbage, see the waste separation guidelines below.

 Tenants sharing an apartment must be considerate and respect each other and the facilities.
 For most people it is a question of common sense.
 It can however be helpful with common rules to refer to:

 • Good manners is important when sharing an apartment with another tenant.
 Be nice and keep a good attitude to your flat mate.
 Both verbal and in text.

 • Remember that everyone is different and has other habits.
 When sharing an apartment with another tenant, you may need to be prepared to adapt your habits and compromise.

 • All accommodation areas should be quiet between 22-07 on weekdays and between 22-08 on weekends.
 There are to be no parties that can disturb your flat mate or neighbors during this time.

-• Never take your flat mate’s food without asking.
+• Never take your flat mate’s food.

 • Keep the kitchen and bathroom clean.
 For example, remove any hair in the shower drain or wash basin.